MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/count-distinct-aggfunction.md

 If you only need an estimation of unique values count, we recommend using the less resource-consuming [`dcount`](dcount-aggfunction.md) aggregation function.

-Use the [count_distinctif](count-distinctif-aggfunction.md) aggregation function to count only records for which a predicate returns `true`.
+To count only records for which a predicate returns `true`, use the [count_distinctif](count-distinctif-aggfunction.md) aggregation function.

 > [!NOTE]
 > This function is limited to 100M unique values.
 An attempt to apply the function on an expression returning too many values will produce a runtime error (HRESULT: 0x80DA0012).